mid2SUPAERO/ecoHALE/doc/tutorials/aero.rst

   OAS_prob = OASProblem(prob_dict)

 We then create a dictionary containing options for the problem we want to solve.
-We define our problem as aero-only and that we want to perform optimization.
+We define our problem as aero-only and specify that we want to perform optimization.
 Please see :meth:`OASProblem.get_default_prob_dict` within the :doc:`../source/run_classes` to see the defaults for the problem options dictionary.

 .. code-block:: python